TIBCOSoftware/snappydata/docs/monitoring/metrics.md

 	Examples:

     *	Resource usage for system-level resources such as CPU, memory, disk, and network.
-    *	Resource usage for ComputeDB application/component resources such as heap or off-heap memory and their percentage utilization etc.
+    *	Resource usage for SnappyData application/component resources such as heap or off-heap memory and their percentage utilization etc.

 ## Enabling the Sinks for Metrics collection